 - With a pre-existing shortage of NB capacity in Europe, manufacturers who are not prioritizing EU compliance may miss out on the required expertise they need to guide them through the new certification requirements.

-- Also, because up till now, only 13 NBs have been designated under the regulation.
-Manufacturers will be competing for their time and services to meet the deadline.
+- Also, up till now, only 13 NBs have been designated under the regulation.
+Therefore, manufacturers will be competing for their time and services to meet the deadline.

 - Thus, manufacturers must start gathering the required, correct technical information to comply with the new regulation.
 The old saying, “He who hesitates is lost,” is really in point here.

 All Class I devices, regardless of self-certification, still need to conform to all new regulation requirements, including updating their technical documentation by the end of the transition period.

 Manufacturers must update detailed information about the medical device’s design, function, composition, use, claims, and clinical evaluation.